Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: ILLUSTRATIVE EXAMPLE

-Fig.1 (a) displays that the horizon can be intuitively adjusted by controlling the parameters, where constant horizons are recovered with ${{\upsilon }_{k}}=0,{{\varsigma }_{k}}=0$.
-In Fig.1 (b), by applying the convergence filter, the control scheme ensures that the sequence $\Pi ({{x}_{k}},{{N}_{k}})$ stably decreases under admissible horizon change.
-In contrast, the scheme in \cite{xiong2024two} may cause the $\Pi ({{x}_{k}},{{N}_{k}})$ to increase when horizon decrease, which can lead to severe oscillations of state trajectory.
-The corresponding stage cost and optimization time are plotted in Fig.1 (c) and Fig.1 (d).
-Due to the conflict between convergence and economy, higher $\Pi ({{x}_{k+1}},{{N}_{k+1}})$ induces better transient performance, while the optimization time and the horizon values have an approximately linear relationship.
-Finally, from Fig.1(e), the average economic performance is better with higher $\Pi ({{x}_{k}},{{N}_{k}})$.
+Fig.1 (a) displays that the horizon can be intuitively adjusted by controlling the parameters, where constant horizons are recovered with ${{\upsilon }_{k}}=0,{{\varsigma }_{k}}=0$ (PS1).
+In Fig.1 (b), by applying the convergence filter, the control scheme ensures that the sequence $\Pi ({x_k},{N_k})$ stably decreases under admissible horizon change.
+In contrast, the $\mathrm{VHEMPC}$ scheme proposed in \cite{xiong2024two} may cause $\Pi (x_k, N_k)$ to increase when the horizon decreases, which can lead to severe oscillations in the state trajectory.
+The corresponding stage cost and optimization time are plotted in Fig.1 (c) and Fig.1 (d), respectively.
+Due to the conflict between convergence and economic performance, a higher value of $\Pi (x_{k+1},N_{k+1})$ induces better transient performance, while the optimization time and the horizon values have an approximately linear relation.
+In Fig. 1(c) and (e), we observe that PS3 achieves the best average economic performance $L_{ave}$.
+This is because its time-varying horizon corresponds to the largest sequence of $\Pi(x_k, N_k)$, as shown in Fig. 1(b), enabling exploration of a wider range of optimal solutions.
+This is followed closely by PS4.
+Notably, although PS2 exhibits higher $\Pi(x_k, N_k)$ values and outperforms PS1 at $k = 5$, the longer prediction horizon of PS1 yields slightly better transient behavior throughout the later optimization, resulting in a slightly superior average performance compared with PS2.

-To further illustrate that designing piecewise stage costs improves computational efficiency, we reckon the minimum feasible horizon by Remark 2 for the fixed $x_0$, i.e., the minimal horizon $N_0$ satisfying $V_{a}^{*}({{x}_{0}},{{N}_{0}})\le {{N}_{0}}d+\lambda \alpha $.
-By modifying the auxiliary cost function $L_a$ from quadratic in \cite{limon2006stability, xiong2024two} to the piecewise function (30) with different parameters $b$, the results are presented in Table 1.
-The initial horizon decreases significantly as parameter $b$ decreases, which further accelerate online optimization.
+To further illustrate that Lipschitz constant limitation can reduce the $N_0$ and improve the computational efficiency, we modify the quadratic $L_a$ to (45) and compute the minimum feasible horizon $N_0$ by (46) for the fixed $x_0$.
+By setting different parameters $b$, the results are presented in Table 1.
+The initial horizon decreases significantly as parameter $b$ decreases.
+Accordingly, the conservative nature of initial horizon estimation is significantly reduced.